zeebinz/rarinfo/README.md

 --------------------------------
 Class for inspecting the contents of ZIP archives.

+- 2.1 Added CRC32 checksums to the file list output
 - 2.0 Changed getFileList() to return empty array on error
 - 1.9 Improved handling of external clients, including Windows fix
 - 1.8 Added option for extracting files with external clients